 From the shores of the Black Sea, it was only a short sail to the two economic powerhouses of the Byzantine Empire and the Abbasid Caliphate.

-Here, the Vikings had direct economic and cultural links with the Byzantine Empire, which saw precious metals and silver flow northward whilst commodities (including slaves) flow in the opposite direction.
+Here, the Vikings had direct economic and cultural links with the Byzantine Empire, which saw precious metals and silver flow northward while commodities (including slaves) flowed in the opposite direction.

 A very Viking version of chess